Oscillator Or Joystick Ambisonic Pan-Rotate

 XY Plots

 An unexpected bonus of having the fast oscillator driven rotate mode is the attractive lissajous curve type plots that you can see if you feed in a sine wave and adjust the rotate oscillator frequency.
 The X and Y outputs are fed to the X and Y oscilloscope inputs.
 The patterns rotate and become stationary when the two frequencies are integer fractionally related.
 These pictures are with 1kHz on the audio input and oscillator frequencies as shown.
+You can see that the number of petals is related to the ratio, and I have given some of them somewhat fanciful names.
+The photographic quality of the 'scope shots varies according to whether they were taken with a Kodak DC120, or more recently with something less ancient.

-<1Hz Slow Rotation (1/4 second exposure time)
+Slow Rotation (1/4 second exposure time)

 slow ambisonic pan display

-10:1 ambisonic panner lissajous
+8:1 ambisonic panner lissajous figure

-flower pattern lissajous figure
+flower pattern lissajous figure 4:1 ratio

-333Hz
+333Hz Propellerhead

-propeller shaped 3:1 lissajous
+propeller shaped 3:1 lissajous figure made with

-clover leaf lissajous figure 2:1
+four leaf clover lissajous figure 2:1 ratio created

-667Hz
+667Hz Ariel

 lissajous curve 667:1000 ratio